crmne/paolino.me/_posts/2026-05-05-kamal-backup.md

 `restore local` pulls a production backup down to your laptop.
 Useful when you want to inspect real data, reproduce a production bug, or prove the backup actually comes back.

 `restore production` prompts before it overwrites anything.
-Destructive restore commands should be boring, not casual.

 ## Restore drills